Boeing CEO expects 737 MAX to resume flying around November, but possibly not in all countries

 However, he conceded that lack of alignment among international regulatory bodies could mean that the grounded jet may first resume flying in the United States, with other major countries following later.

-“We’re making good solid progress on a return to service,” Muilenburg said, speaking at a Morgan Stanley investor conference in Laguna Beach, Calif.
-He later added that that “a phased ungrounding of the airplane among regulators around the world is a possibility.”
+“We’re making good, solid progress on a return to service,” Muilenburg said, speaking at a Morgan Stanley investor conference in Laguna Beach, Calif.
+He later added that “a phased ungrounding of the airplane among regulators around the world is a possibility.”

 A week ago, the European Union Aviation Safety Agency (EASA) publicly criticized the certification process of the 737 MAX.
 And the agency said that it would favor a redesign of the airplane’s systems to take readings from three independent Angle of Attack sensors rather than the two-sensor system in Boeing’s proposed upgrade to the MAX.